Did you know that after the headline section, LinkedIn Summary is the second most widely-read section on your profile?

 My Recommendation?
 LinkedIn gives you 2000 characters worth of space in the summary section…use them to their full advantage.
 Here’s how:

 Unlike a resume that is formal in tone, the tone on LinkedIn is more conversational.
 This allows the reader to read your “voice.”
 Because traditional rules for writing are bent as they are with a face-to-face chat, you can even refer to yourself in the first person and use the word “I” without the reader frowning with disapproval.

 Everyone has something special professionally that they bring to the table.
 No doubt you do too.

 In my own case as an Executive Resume Writer, my background includes Journalism and Corporate Communications – something that is quite different from my peers.

-Other examples that come to mind might be learning a business from the ground up, being passionate about a unique aspect of an industry, or bringing years of experience in another area that are invaluable to your success.
+Other examples that come to mind might be learning the business from the ground up, being passionate about a unique aspect of an industry, or bringing years of experience in another area that is invaluable to your success.

 Whatever the part of your story that is unique from the story of others – this is your value proposition and as such should be part of your brand.